Cover screenshot from a deepfakes video featuring images of Emma Watson, retrieved from BBC. 2 minute read.

 Introducing “deepfakes”

-In the darker corners of the world wide web, deepfakes creators are taking orders and selling custom-made clips like it’s the next big thing and, as the technology continues to improve, the demand is on the up and up and the product is getting more convincing.
+In the darker corners of the World Wide Web, deepfakes creators are taking orders and selling custom-made clips like it’s the next big thing, and as the technology continues to improve, the demand is on the up and up, and the product is getting more convincing.

-What is “deepfakes” porn?
+What is “deepfake” porn?

 FAKEAPP